louisna/draft-navarre-quic-flexicast/draft-navarre-quic-flexicast.md

 Furthermore, the data received over the flexicast flow cannot be acknowledged over this path since it is unidirectional.
-Because Flexicast QUIC uses Multipath QUIC, ACK frames are replaced by MP_ACK frames.
+Because Flexicast QUIC uses Multipath QUIC, ACK frames are replaced by PATH_ACK frames.
-Flexicast QUIC receivers MUST send acknowledgments to the source using MP_ACK frames sent on their unicast path.
+Flexicast QUIC receivers MUST send acknowledgments to the source using PATH_ACK frames sent on their unicast path.

 In single-source multicast, an IP multicast group is represented by the (S,G) tuple, respectively denoting the IP address of the multicast source and the multicast group.